• Home

 Reset the Tyre Pressure Monitor (TPMS)

 These instructions apply to the Porsche Panamera Mk2 (971) 2017-Present.
-For other models, please choose your vehicle here.

 If the tyre-pressure warning has come on in your Porsche Panamera (2017–present) — the 971 — after you’ve adjusted the pressures or changed a wheel, you handle it through the central display (PCM).
 The Panamera uses sensors in the wheels.
+Seeing the amber TPMS symbol after a cold night, a top-up, or a seasonal wheel swap is entirely normal — it is the monitoring system doing its job, not a sign that anything has broken.

 After Adjusting Pressures